smartcontractkit/documentation/docs/Using Any API/single-word-response.md

 1. Run the `requestVolumeData` function.
 This builds the `Chainlink.Request` using the correct parameters:

    - The `req.add("get", "<cryptocompareURL>")` request parameter provides the oracle node with the [url](https://min-api.cryptocompare.com/data/pricemultifull?fsyms=ETH&tsyms=USD) where to fetch the _ETH-USD_ trading info.
    - The `req.add('path', 'RAW,ETH,USD,VOLUME24HOUR')` request parameter tells the oracle node where to fetch the 24h ETH volume in the _json_ response.
-It uses [JSONPath expression](https://jsonpath.com/) with comma(,) delimited string for nested objects, for example: `'RAW,ETH,USD,VOLUME24HOUR'`.
+It uses a [JSONPath expression](https://jsonpath.com/) with comma(,) delimited string for nested objects.
+For example: `'RAW,ETH,USD,VOLUME24HOUR'`.
-   - The `req.addInt('times', timesAmount)` request parameter provides the oracle node with the multiplier `timesAmount` by which the fetched volume is to be multiplied , purpose being to remove any decimals from it.
+   - The `req.addInt('times', timesAmount)` request parameter provides the oracle node with the multiplier `timesAmount` by which the fetched volume is multiplied.
+Use this to remove any decimals from the volume.
-     Note that The `APIConsumer` in the example above is flexible enough to call any public API, so long as the URL in the _get_ , the _path_ and the _timesAmounnt_ are correct.
+     The `APIConsumer` in the example above is flexible enough to call any public API as long as the URL in _get_, _path_, and _timesAmounnt_ are correct.

 1. After few seconds, call the `volume` function.
 You should get a non-zero response.

-### Response Types

-The code example above returns an unsigned integer from the oracle response, but multiple data types are available such as:

-- **`uint256`** - Unsigned integers
-- **`int256`** - Signed integers
-- **`bool`** - True or False values
-- **`string`** - String
-- **`bytes32`** - Strings and byte values.
-If you need to return a string, use `bytes32`.
-Here's [one method](https://gist.github.com/alexroan/a8caf258218f4065894ecd8926de39e7) of converting `bytes32` to `string`.
-Currently, any return value must fit within 32 bytes.
-If the value is bigger than that, make multiple requests.
-- **`bytes`** - Arbitrary-length raw byte data

-Make sure to choose an oracle job that supports the data type that your contract needs to consume.

-## Setting the LINK token address, Oracle, and JobId

-The [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function sets the LINK token address for the [network](/docs/link-token-contracts/) you are deploying to.
-The [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function sets a specific Chainlink oracle that a contract makes an API call from.
-The `jobId` refers to a specific job for that node to run.

-Each job is unique and returns different types of data.
-For example, a job that returns a `bytes32` variable from an API would have a different `jobId` than a job that retrieved the same data, but in the form of a `uint256` variable.

-[market.link](https://market.link/) provides a searchable catalogue of Oracles, Jobs and their subsequent return types.

-## Make an Existing Job Request

-If your contract is calling a public API endpoint, an Oracle job might already exist for it.
-It could mean that you do not need to add the URL or other adapter parameters into the request because the job is already configured to return the desired data.
-This makes your smart contract code more succinct.
-To see an example of a contract using an existing job, see the [Make an Existing Job Request](../existing-job-request/) guide.

-For more information about the functions in `ChainlinkClient`, visit the [ChainlinkClient API Reference](../chainlink-framework/).
+{% include 'sections/any-api-common.md' %}